min2ha/ukwa-site/content/target/13521/index.en.md

   "subject": null
 }

-# Conversation, The: Host City Glasgow: how it set the standard for urban rebirth

 <p>Article by Adam Aitken about Glasgow’s reputation for poverty and crime and its recent regeneration as it prepares to host the XX Commonwealth Games.
 One of a series of “Host City Glasgow” articles on “The Conversation”  an independent source of news and views, sourced from the academic and research community.</p>